-To communicate strategies, successes, and obstacles, the Department's Acting Director has implemented quarterly open forum meetings with all staff which moved to virtual due to COVID-19.
+Most DCYF staff were transitioned to teleworking in late March and early April 2020 and largely continued teleworking through 2021.
+At this time, the agency shifted to primarily a hybrid model where staff are doing a combination of teleworking and working from their office dependent on their need to be in the office.
+In 2020 the Acting Director implemented quarterly open forums with each division in a virtual format and which continue to be held to this day.
+These forums serve to communicate strategies, successes, and obstacles to meeting the mission of the Department.
 Staff are encouraged to attend and provide feedback directly to the Acting Director regarding new initiatives and share ideas for practice improvement.
-The Director's Office sends a weekly e-message to all staff.
+The Director's Office also continues to send a weekly e-message to all staff.
 These messages provide updates about our agency's involvement and engagement with external stakeholders in the community and other government agencies.
-Acting Director Aucoin has continued the weekly messages and quarterly virtual forums which has been very well received by staff especially during teleworking due to COVID-19.
-Most DCYF staff were transitioned to tele-working in late March and early April 2020 and will continue through July 2021.
+Acting Director Aucoin has continued the weekly messages and quarterly virtual forums which has been very well received by staff especially during tele-working due to COVID-19.
+We also held a successful Virtual All-Staff Annual Meeting in December 2021 which replaced what we have done in-person in the past.